tgritsaev/speaker_separation/README.md

 ```shell
 python test.py -c path_to_config --ss_checkpoint path_to_ss_checkpoint
 ```
-4. If you have your test dataset in the format:
+4. If you have your test dataset in the following format:
 ```shell
 .
 ├── mix